Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Water Elemental.md

 aliases: ["Water Elemental"]
 ---
 # Water Elemental
 *Source: Monster Manual p.
-125. Available in the SRD and the Basic Rules.*
+125, Tasha's Cauldron of Everything.
+Available in the SRD and the Basic Rules.*

 A water elemental is a cresting wave that rolls across the ground, becoming nearly invisible at it courses through a larger body of water.
 It engulfs creatures that stand against it, filling their mouths and lungs as easily as it smothers flame.